 Compared to the above literature, this paper considers an additional issue that the optimization problem may be infeasible for some states and parameter values.
 Therefore unlike the non-optimization based models, an output may not even exist.
 However, the advantage is that just having a valid output ensures safety of the system which is unlike other policies, such as standard neural networks, where safety constraint is on output of policy.
-This fundamental distinction between them leads us to develop a gradient descent variation suited to QPs based on Sequential Quadratic Programming(SQP) and Feasible SQP\cite{tits2009feasible} literature.
-Earlier relevant work has appeared in \cite{xiao2020feasibility} where the proposed approach does update parameters of QP but perform an offline analysis to construct a set approximation of all feasible parameters.
-In our approach, such a set is not constructed as it might be expensive and dependent on reference trajectories. \cite{xiao2020feasibility} also does not use policy gradients similar to our approach.
+This fundamental distinction between them leads us to develop a gradient descent variation suited to QPs based on Sequential Quadratic Programming(SQP) and Feasible SQP\cite{tits2009feasible}(FSQP) literature.
+Earlier relevant work has appeared in \cite{xiao2020feasibility} where the proposed approach does update parameters of QP but performs an offline analysis to construct a set approximation of all feasible parameters.
+In our approach, such a set is not constructed as it might be expensive to compute and dependent on reference trajectories. \cite{xiao2020feasibility} also does not use policy gradients similar to our approach.
 We define a performance objective that represents the desired behaviour over a time horizon.
-We then present Recursive Feasibility Guided Gradient Descent for updating parameters of optimization problem to (1) ensure that the new parameters achieve better high level performance than previous parameters if both are feasible over the same time horizon, or (2) if a choice of parameter becomes infeasible at some point in time, then the updated parameters will be feasible for longer period of time.
+We then present Recursive Feasibility Guided Gradient Descent for updating parameters of optimization problem to (1) ensure that the new parameters achieve better high-level performance than previous parameters if both are feasible over the same time horizon, or (2) if QP becomes infeasible at some point in time, then the updated parameters should keep the QP feasible for longer period of time.